-In its FY2011 budget, the Administration includes a \$50 billion "placeholder" figure for war costs from FY2012-FY2020.27 Like the previous Administration, the Obama Administration argues that the uncertainties are too great to include formal estimates for later years.
+In its FY2012 budget, the Administration includes a \$50 billion "placeholder" figure for war costs from FY2013-FY2021.
+Like the previous Administration, the Obama Administration argues that the uncertainties are too great to include formal estimates for later years.

-DOD's FY2011 war request assumes average troop strength of 102,000 in FY2011 in Afghanistan, a small increase above FY2010, and 43,000 troops in Iraq.
-Based on its spring strategy review, the Administration's plans call for the withdrawal of all U.S. troops from Iraq by December 2011, suggesting that there would be relatively little war spending for Iraq in the FY2012 budget and none thereafter assuming the withdrawal proceeds as planned.
+DOD's FY2012 war request assumes average troop strength of 98,250 in FY2012 in Afghanistan, a small decrease from FY2011, and 4,450 troops in Iraq as the withdrawal is completed.
+Based on its 2009 spring strategy review, the Administration's plans call for the withdrawal of all U.S. troops from Iraq by December 2011, and DOD's war funding declines in FY2012 for Iraq to \$10.6 billion assuming the withdrawal proceeds as planned.

-Presumably, if a decision were made to withdraw troops below the level assumed in the FY2011 budget, the Administration would submit a budget amendment proposing decreases for FY2011 with the amount depending on the pace of any withdrawal plan adopted.
-Similarly, if a decision were made to slow the pace of withdrawal from Iraq, a budget amendment adding funds would be submitted next year.
+Presumably, if a decision were made to withdraw troops below the level assumed in the FY2012 budget, the Administration would submit a budget amendment proposing decreases with the amount depending on the pace of any withdrawal plan adopted.
+Similarly, if a decision were made to slow the pace of withdrawal from Iraq, a budget amendment adding funds would be submitted this year.

-For FY2012, the Administration's budget request would presumably reflect the withdrawal of the 43,000 troops by December 2011 unless this plan were changed (and a change to the current Iraq Status of Forces agreement was negotiated) and any plans to reduce the number of troops in Afghanistan from the 102,000 strength for FY2011.
+For FY2012, the Administration's budget request reflect the withdrawal of the 43,000 troops from Iraq by December 2011.
+Any change to that plan would require re-negotiating the security agreement signed with Iraq.
+Any plans to reduce the number of troops in Afghanistan from the 98,250 planned for FY2012 would probably require a budget amendment.

-CBO Projections Based on Two Alternative Scenarios
+CBO Projections Based on One Alternative Scenarios

-Based on two illustrative scenarios - one assuming a faster reduction in the number of deployed troops than current Administration plans and one possibly a more gradual drawdown - CBO updated its previous projections for the cost of all three operations for the next ten years from 2012-2020 in January 2010.
+Based on one illustrative scenario (rather than the two estimated in previously years), CBO updated its previous projections for the cost of all three operations for the next ten years from 2012 - 2021 in February 2011.

-Over the next ten years, CBO projects that over the next ten years war costs for DOD, State, and VA could require an additional
+Over the next ten years, CBO projects that war costs for DOD, State, and VA could require an additional \$496 billion assuming troop levels fall to 45,000 in 2015 and remain at that level.
+This estimate is between its previous estimate for a faster drawdown by 2013 and a slower drawdown by 2015.

-- \$274 billion if troop levels fell to 30,000 by 2013; or - \$588 billion if troop levels fell to 60,000 by 2015.28

-If these CBO projections are added to funding already appropriated, the total cost of Iraq, Afghanistan, and enhanced security or other contingency operations could reach from \$1.56 trillion to about \$1.88 trillion by FY2020 depending on the scenario.
+If this CBO projections are added to funding already appropriated, the total cost of Iraq, Afghanistan, and enhanced security or other contingency operations could reach \$1.8 trillion by FY2021.